glevand/thunderx-debian/README.md

 ## Debian 10 Install

 The current Debian 10 Buster [`firmware-nonfree`](https://packages.debian.org/buster/firmware-qlogic) package includes the firmware files needed for the Qlogic Network adapter found on many ThunderX2 machines.
 Debian policy does not allow these firmware files to be included in the Debian distribution proper and the user must arrange for the files to be available to the Debian installer.
-Firmware files available during the installation will be copied to the installed system and no further action is required.
+Firmware files available during the installation will be copied to the installed system.
+Once the system is running, install the `firmware-qlogic` package to keep the installed firmware files syncronized with the installed kernel.

 For more info on Debian installation and installation with firmware files see: